Ten Foods That Are Good For Your Body And Your Smile

 - Celery requires extra chewing, which promotes saliva production, whith neutralizes bacteria.

-- Kiwi contains vitamin C that helps keep your gums healthy.
+- Kiwi is good for your teeth.
+Kiwi contains vitamin C that helps keep your gums healthy.
 The vitamin C present in this fruit helps in production of collagen.
 Collagen is one of the primary ingredients of gum tissue.